townivan/townivan.github.io/_posts/2023-08-10-html-avoid-favicon-error.md

 tags: html
 ---

-# Avoid the missing favicon error
+# html: Avoid the missing favicon error

 Does seeing this error in your console log annoy you?